Super-Protocol/docs/docs/marketplace/orders/order/index.md

 - **Suspended**.
 The order is awaiting the creation of suborders.
 - **Blocked**.
 A suborder temporarily blocks the order to generate access keys and authorize the confidential computing device to access the suborder's content.
 - **New**.
 The order is awaiting in the queue for the computing device to become available.
 - **Processing**.
-The computign device is executing the order inside a Trusted Execution Environment.
-Note that for Deploy orders this status may also mean the model is deployed and running normally; in this case the status of the tunnels will be **Online**.
+The machine is executing the order inside a Trusted Execution Environment.
+- **Deployed**.
+The model is deployed and running.
 - **Done**.
 The computation is done, and the order result is available for download.
 For Deploy orders, it also means the model is no longer running.

 Additional possible statuses: